RoopeshSinghal/30-Days-30-SQL-Functions/Day 28: PERCENT_RANK(), NTILE() AND CUME_DIST().md

 These advanced window functions in SQL provide insights into the relative position and distribution of rows within a partition.
 They are particularly useful for percentiles, ranking, and data segmentation.

-1. PERCENT_RANK()
-   Calculates the relative rank of a row as a percentage of the total number of rows in the partition.
+1. PERCENT_RANK(): Calculates the relative rank of a row as a percentage of the total number of rows in the partition.

-2. NTILE()
-   Divides the dataset into a specified number of equal-sized groups and assigns a group number to each row.
+2. NTILE(): Divides the dataset into a specified number of equal-sized groups and assigns a group number to each row.

-3. CUME_DIST()
-   Calculates the cumulative distribution of a row, showing the proportion of rows with values less than or equal to the current row.
+3. CUME_DIST(): Calculates the cumulative distribution of a row, showing the proportion of rows with values less than or equal to the current row.

 ### Syntax: